| NY

 Department was continuing its own civil rights investigation of more than

-''The attorney general has grown concerned that there was some confusion
+two years. ''The attorney general has grown concerned that there was some confusion

 among some circles about whether the investigation was open and that it